01-edu/public/subjects/pick-and-click/README.md

 - the HTML file [pick-and-click.html](./pick-and-click.html) to open in the browser, which includes:

   - the JS script which will enable you to run your code.

-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.
+- the CSS file [pick-and-click.css](./pick-and-click.css) feel free to use those as they are, or modify them.

 ### Expected result